-From the BMW blog (via PSFK): BMW is presenting its Concept BMW Application Store at the Frankfurt Motor Show (IAA).
+BMW is presenting its Concept BMW Application Store at the Frankfurt Motor Show (IAA).
 It is the world’s first carmaker to demonstrate the fundamental possibility of downloading and storing individual applications either from the car at any time on the move or from your PC at home.
 It means that, as with a mobile phone, the car can be adapted to the needs and interests of its occupants for the first time, thus benefiting from almost limitless personalisation.

 Apple didn’t get the news that there’s a recession.